be-fe/iSlider/README.md

 var IS_2 = new iSlider(dom, data);

 IS_1.subjectTo(IS_2);
-// At this point IS_1 fully controlled IS_2, that is to say on the drag, switching, auto-play and other acts performed IS_2 synced to IS_1
+// At this time IS_1 if fully controlled by IS_2, that is to say the drag, switching, auto-play and other acts performed on IS_2 would synced to IS_1
 ```